 Erin has taught at five Chicago-area music institutions, led vocal workshops, and directed small vocal ensembles.
 She's also a professional singer and actor.
 Since graduating from Northwestern in 2014, she has appeared in choirs, musicals, operas, plays and films across Chicago and the Midwest.
 Check out her YouTube channel for more.

 When did you start singing?

-I don’t remember this, but apparently when I was six months old my parents and I were visiting my aunt in Rhode Island.
+I don’t remember this, but apparently when I was only a year old, my parents and I were visiting my aunt in Rhode Island.
 I got a hold of a spoon and was near the radiator.
 Then I started hitting the radiator and humming along to the pitch it made!
 If only YouTube had been around back then…

 What is your favorite teaching tool?

 I make my singing students play hopscotch to learn scales and intervals.
 Did you know scales are structured like hopscotch, where some notes are easier to land on than others?
 Well, you do now!

 Because your voice is *literally* inside of you, I rely heavily on body awareness and good breathing.
 We start with physical alignment and breathing exercises to build a solid foundation for the rest of the lesson.
 Then we’ll warm up your voice to get it going (like a car in Chicago winter, as a student brilliantly said to me).
 After that we’ll apply what we've learned to a song (for singers), or real-world sentences and conversations (for trans voice folks).

 My lessons are filled with humor, strange sounds, and lots of analogies.
 I’ll make you work too, but at the end of the day we can make that work pay off together.